claudiomadureira/form/README.md

 [![License](https://img.shields.io/cocoapods/l/MSForm.svg?style=flat)](https://cocoapods.org/pods/MSForm)
 [![Platform](https://img.shields.io/cocoapods/p/MSForm.svg?style=flat)](https://cocoapods.org/pods/MSForm)

+## Description

+Bsed on the necessity to have a form in basically all applications, this library was built for those who need a form.
+It's easy to setup and you can find out how to do it in the example.

+This library is dual-language.
+It contains English and Portuguese versions.
+See how to use Portuguese version bellow.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+This library requires iOS 8.0+ and Swift 4.2.

 ## Installation